.

 1964: VV Series, Barracuda, 273 V-8

-April's introduction of the Barracuda was the biggest news in A-Bodies on both sides of the 49th Parallel in '64, followed closely by the introduction of the 273 V-8 (which may have arrived later in Canada than the U. S. December '63 introduction).
-The Canadians did not graft a Dart tail section onto their Barracuda, but it did have some subtle but distinct differences from its U. S. cousin.
-The conventional Canadian Valiant continued as a '64 Dart (VL Series) with Valiant front clip and appropriate ornamentation changes.
+April's introduction of the Barracuda was the biggest news in A-Bodies in 1964, followed by the introduction of the 273 V-8.
+The Canadians did not graft a Dart tail section onto their Barracuda, but it did have some subtle differences.

 All Canadian Valiants, including Barracuda, had a "Valiant" badge on the hood in place of the "Plymouth" badge seen on the U. S. Valiants.
 They also had the U. S. Valiant gauge cluster and hubcaps.